Classification

 Kingdom => Order => Family => Genus => Species :: {Individuals}

-The above series of categories constitute a seven-level taxonomy.
-Depending on the complexity of the kingdom considered, other intermediary levels must be introduced, for example: Kingdom => Division => Class => Order, etc.
+The above series of categories form a seven-level taxonomy.
+Depending on the complexity of the kingdom under consideration other intermediate levels may need to be introduced, such as Kingdom => Division => Class => Order, etc.

-3. Syllogistic reasoning on natural taxonomies
+3. Syllogistic reasoning about natural taxonomies

 Scientific classifications obey the laws of set theory.